gmulhearn/anoncreds-on-ethereum/README.md

 # Anoncreds on Ethereum Proof of Concept
-Simple project demonstrating how a smart contract could be used as a VDR for anoncreds data (schemas, credential definitions, revocation registry definitions and revocation status list entries).
+Simple project demonstrating how a smart contract could be used as a VDR for anoncreds data (schemas, credential definitions, revocation registry definitions and revocation status lists).

 The `anoncreds-smart-contracts-js` directory contains a cookie cutter `hardhat` project for developing and deploying the `AnoncredsRegistry` & [EthereumDIDRegistry](https://github.com/uport-project/ethr-did-registry/blob/master/contracts/EthereumDIDRegistry.sol) smart contracts.
 Refer to the hardhat generated README for general usage of the hardhat project.